Route 96 Project

 - measures to improve service journey time and reliability; and

 - new terminus stops at Blyth Street, East Brunswick and Acland Street, St Kilda.

 The introduction of new E-Class low-floor trams onto Route 96 will bring significant benefits to the community including improved access, increased capacity and better comfort and amenity.
-The Route 96 project will maximise these benefits and ensure that the supporting infrastructure is as modern and accessible as the state-of-the-art low-floor trams.
+The Route 96 Upgrade will maximise these benefits and ensure that the supporting infrastructure is as modern and accessible as the state-of-the-art low-floor trams.